GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/07.461-470/02.In-Sweet-Communion/docs.md

 ---
+title: |
-title: 462.
-In Sweet Communion
+    462. In Sweet Communion - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 462.
+In Sweet Communion.
+While in sweet communion feeding On this earthly bread and wine, Saviour, may we see thee bleeding On the cross, to make us thine.
+Tho' unseen, Lord, thou art near us, With thy still small voice of love; Whisper words of peace to cheer us, Ev'ry doubt and fear remove.
+    keywords:  |
-    keywords: Christ in Song, In Sweet Communion, While in sweet communion feeding,
+        Christ in Song, adventhymnals, advent hymnals, In Sweet Communion, While in sweet communion feeding.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 462. IN SWEET COMMUNION
+####  Christ in Song,

 ```txt
 1.